wayfair/vsm-ios/Sources/VSM/Documentation.docc/ComprehensiveGuide/ViewDefinition-UIKit.md

 }
 ```

 In the above example, the `state` view property still contains the previous view state value, while the parameter passed into the `render(_ newState: MyViewState)` function contains the new view state _just before the `state` property is changed to the new value_.
-This allows you to perform any logic or operations that require comparison of the current and future state.
+This allows you to perform any logic or operations that require a comparison of the current and future states.

 ### Will-Set / Did-Set Publishers